Level of development at age 5

 Data

-Percentage of pupils achieving a 'good level of development' at age 5 years, by eligibility for free school meals over time (England, September 2012 to July 2023)
+Percentage of pupils achieving a 'good level of development' at age 5 years, by eligibility for free school meals over time (England, 12 school years to July 2024)

 School year FSM-eligible pupils (%) Non-eligible pupils (%) All pupils (%)